google8e64e43edd78a6cd

 For information on taking care of yourself emotionally after an abortion or joining our monthly peer support group, please visit: https://clinic.shorecentre.ca/after/

-How do I to take Mifepristone (Step 1)?
+How do I to take Step 1 (mifepristone)?

-There is one pill of mifepristone in the green box inside the Mifegymiso packaging.
+There is one pill of mifepristone in the green box inside medication abortion packaging.
 Swallow the pill with a glass of water.
 Most people don’t feel any different after take mifepristone, although some people may feel nauseous.
 A small number start bleeding and cramping because the pregnancy tissue has started to empty from the uterus.
-Once you take mifepristone, your abortion cannot be reversed.
+Once you take mifepristone, your abortion cannot be stopped or reversed.

 What if I throw up after taking Step 1 (Mifeprisone)?